International Student Interview Vol.1|Life in Japan by Goandup

 We sincerely hope that all of you who are interested in Japanese culture and language and dream of studying in Japan will be motivated to study abroad and have a fruitful study abroad experience through this series.

-In this "Real Stories of International Students in Japan" series, we have collected valuable stories from international students with various backgrounds.
+In this series of interviews with international students, we have collected valuable stories from international students with diverse backgrounds.
 Please check out the stories of other international students!